pylhc/tfs/doc/quickstart.rst

    # Instead, use our own wrapper
    result = tfs.frame.concat([df1, df2])  # you can choose how to merge headers too
    assert isinstance(result, tfs.TfsDataFrame)  # that's ok!
+   assert getattr(result, "headers", None) is not None  # headers are not lost

 That's it!